-Current COVID-19 Risk Mitigation Rules at New Stoke Newington Shul (Jan 2022)
+COVID-19 Risk Mitigation at New Stoke Newington Shul

-Thank you for taking the time to familiarise yourself with the current risk mitigation strategy the NSNS Council and Trustees introduced to mitigate the risk of COVID-19 spread at our in-person events.
+Thank you for taking the time to familiarise yourself with the NSNS risk mitigation strategy introduced to reduce the risk of COVID-19 spread at our in-person events.
 Please read this document in its entirety prior to attending our events.

 - Do not attend the event if you’re feeling unwell: We encourage you to err on the side of caution and stay at home if you feel you might be coming down with something.